cnguyen83/Algorithms_Python/README.md

   + The student implementation is found in "mySortingFunctions.py".
 3. Trie
   + This program takes a populated trie and then returns the appropriate strings that contain an input prefix.
+  + The student implementation is found in "trieClass.py".

 ##Note
 + These projects are possibly still being used by the class and will be removed at my discretion if requested by the professor and institution.